 The policy is found in the College Policies section of the Montgomery College Student Handbook.
-Please check the Montgomery College website, local TV and radio for school closures.
-Since this is an online course College closures do not affect the progress of this course.
+Please

 ADA Standards, Accessibility & Privacy Policies

 The Montgomery College Web Accessibility Statement

 The Office of Information Technology (OIT) has listed the Web Standards and Guidelines.
 This information can be found on at the following link: